palantirnet/drupal-rector/README.md

 This is just a POC at this moment but it has a great potential to become an actual tool for Drupal 8 developers.

-#### Some ideas:
-* Automatically replace all usage of deprecated functions/methods
-* Ensure [MODULE_NAME].api.php defines all alter hooks that a module defines (with up-to-date parameter list).

-*Do you have an idea?
-Please share it.
+*Do you have an idea about what else this tool could do?
+Please share it in the issue queue.
 Pull requests are also warmly welcomed!*